sile-typesetter/sile-typesetter.github.io/content/blog/2014-09-24-Whats-happening-in-SILE-development.md

 ---
+title: What's Happening In SILE Development
+extra:
   post_author: Simon Cozens
   post_gravatar: 11cdaff4c6f9b290db40f69d3b20caf1
 ---
 Right now SILE is in a state of flux.
 There doesn't appear to be much going on in the SILE repository but actually there is a lot of coding happening behind the scenes.